Cricket-South Africa strike back with seven England wickets

-LONDON, England, July 9 England lost seven wickets for 63 runs on Sunday after South Africa struck back in search of an unlikely victory on the morning of the fourth day of the first test at Lord's.
+LONDON, England, July 9 (Reuters) - England lost seven wickets for 63 runs on Sunday after South Africa struck back in search of an unlikely victory on the morning of the fourth day of the first test at Lord's.

 Resuming on 119-1, Joe Root's England side failed to make their anticipated progress on a pitch of uneven bounce, reaching 182-8 at lunch with Johnny Bairstow and Mark Wood unbeaten on 28 and 0 respectively.